aortem/dartstream/README.md

 ## Licensing

-DartStream is licensed under the MIT License.
+DartStream is licensed under the BSD License.
 See the [LICENSE](LICENSE.md) file for more details.

 ## Acknowledgments